-Your online reputation is so important that a single misstep can result in loss of revenue and trust in your brand.
-Also, we all know how tough it can be difficult to recover.
-That’s why it’s worth it to invest in your reputation while it is in good standing and building on that foundation is important.
+Your online reputation is so vital that a single misstep can result in a loss of revenue and trust in your brand.
+Also, we all know how tough it can be to change a first impression and recover.
+That’s why investing in your reputation while it is in good standing and building on that foundation is important.

 This article will cover: